doorleyr/andorraBayesNet/README.md

 front end.

 ### 3. Projection Mapping
-The javascript front end maps the results of the analysis using a keystonable Mapbox layout.
+The javascript front end maps the results of the analysis using a keystonable [Mapbox](https://www.mapbox.com/) map.
+This projection mapping uses the excellent [MapTasticJS lib](https://github.com/glowbox/maptasticjs).

 ## Running